HomeMadeBots/Embedded_Software_Meta_Model/README.md

 To realize its role (its software functions) a software component may need to use functions from the other software components of the embedded software.
-The communication between the software components shall be done following pre-define pattern.
-These pattern are the software interfaces.
+The communication between the software components shall be done following predefined patterns.
+These patterns are the software interfaces.
-An interface is a formal description of the communication pattern between software components types.
+An interface is a formal description of the communication pattern between software component types.
 An interface defines a contract.

 The software architect shall define which interface shall be realized and are used by each software component to ensure its role.